altar31/altar31/README.md

  - PhD in Physics and former French engineer.
  - Self-taught programmer passionate about the open source way to craft software
- - I'm interested in machine learning, progamming languages, compilers and tooling
+ - I'm interested in machine learning/deep learning, functional programming and tooling
  - I have an amazing wife and two cats !

 ## 👨‍🔬 Science